Likhon22/recommendation_system/README.md

 - Start Ollama: `ollama serve` (usually runs automatically)
 - Pull a model: `ollama pull llama2` (or try `phi3` for low-resource)

-4. Add or verify that the CSV files used for ingestion are present in `rag_service/`:
+4. Add or verify that the CSV files used for ingestion are present in the `csv/` folder inside `rag_service/`:

 - Bacterial_leaf_blight.csv
 - Brown_Spot_Grain.csv